Is seasonal business insurance right for your business?

-What seasonal business insurance offers
+What does seasonal business insurance offer?

 Losses from a weaker-than-expected business season

-For the price of your seasonal insurance premium, you buy certainty that you’ll have adequate income to keep your business running, your lights on, and your employees paid no matter what external events slow you down.
+For the price of your seasonal insurance premium, you buy the certainty that you’ll have adequate income to keep your business running, and your employees get paid no matter what external events slow you down.

-If you own a strictly seasonal business, you can purchase a seasonal insurance policy that offers you coverage only for the period during which you operate.
-This allows you to pay for only what you need and secure a policy that accounts for the unique risks seasonal businesses face.
+If you own a strictly seasonal business, you can purchase a seasonal insurance policy that provides coverage only for the period during which you operate.
+This allows you to pay for what you need and secure a policy that accounts for the unique risks seasonal businesses face.

 Specific seasonal offers

-Compare quotes from trusted carriers with Insureon
+Compare small business insurance quotes with Insureon

-Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
-Once you find the right policy for your small business, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to compare quotes for year-round insurance coverage from top-rated U.S. carriers.
+Once you find the right types of coverage for your small business, you can begin coverage in less than 24 hours.